rbsoikot/woocommerce-email-verification-after-checkout-plugin/README.md

 = Can the verification email be customized? =
 Yes, you can customize the email subject and body in the plugin settings.

-== Screenshots ==

-1. Screenshot of the verification email.
-2. Screenshot of the verification prompt on login.
-3. Screenshot of the verified users list in the admin dashboard.

 == Changelog ==